The Night Siren: Music

 Some sections on the album were longer than what appeared in the final version, leaving Hackett to edit them down as he noticed a "sense of let's get to the point" and had been prone to develop long sections or song introductions in the past.
 He intended to make a more accessible album, and after listening back to it, enjoyed making it.
 "Behind the Smoke" centres around the historical plight of refugees.
 "West to East" reflects on the effects of war and hope for a better world, and features orchestral and choral arrangements.
 Hackett sees the two tracks as companions to each other; the former originated from a lyric that his wife Jo came up with: "Behind the smoke it's black".
 Hackett's brother John Hackett plays the flute on some tracks.

 "Anything But Love" contains a mixture of styles, opening with flamenco guitar to become a rock song with an electric guitar solo to finish.
 The change of style and joining them together in the studio was particularly demanding.

 On the composition, Hackett adds, "we've got 20 people from all around the world all working together ... although it's a rock album there are some big differences."
 The album also contains influences from the Beatles' psychedelia phase and classic science fiction.

+For the song West to East, Steve Hackett reached out to Kobi Farhi of Israeli oriental metal band Orphaned Land and asked him to provide vocals, along with Mira Awad, an Arab-Israeli who represented Israel on Eurovision 2009 with Noa, as a message of peace.
+In 2013, Awad guest performed on Orphaned Land's album All Is One, during which she and Farhi sang together.
+According to Farhi, Hackett offered to either pay him for the performance, or instead to play a guitar solo on their next album, and Farhi chose the latter.
+Hackett performs a guitar solo on the song Chains Fall to Gravity on Unsung Prophets and Dead Messiahs.